rahulgopinath/rahulgopinath.github.io/_posts/2014-07-11-static-analysis-tools-for-ruby-for-puppet-codebase.markdown

 ## Recommendations

-My recommendation is to start with rubocop, enabling only the four cops that gave useful warnings.
-Since rubocop can check individual ruby files, and even a complete run of the entire code base takes only 20 seconds, it can be used as a tool during development, for validating commits.
+My recommendation is to start with Rubocop, enabling only the four cops that gave useful warnings.
+Since Rubocop can check individual ruby files, and even a complete run of the entire code base takes only 20 seconds, it can be used as a tool during development, for validating commits.
 The other recommended cops may be enabled in a later commit.
 We should only enable further cops after ensuring that the idioms they enforce are actually useful.